 What are the 7 best Coinbase alternatives?

-In this article, we will present you with the 7 best Coinbase alternatives, a list hand-picked by our crypto-specialists to present brokers and crypto exchanges with superior features.
-In order to remain unbiased and transparent, we will highlight the ways in which these sites like Coinbase are better and worse so that you can make your own judgments.
+We happily present the seven best Coinbase alternatives to you, a list hand-picked by our crypto-specialists to offer traders the top crypto exchanges with superior features.
+Furthermore, to remain unbiased and transparent, we will highlight how these sites like Coinbase are better and worse to make your judgments.

-Gemini is the most highly regulated and legitimate exchange in the world, which gives optimal levels of credibility, security, and reliability to your crypto-activities, key attributes for many investors.
-Primarily trading in Bitcoin, Litecoin, Ethereum, and Bitcoin Cash, Gemini is the only exchange that could be argued as being more user-friendly than Coinbase.
+Gemini is the most highly regulated and legitimate exchange globally, which gives optimal levels of credibility, security, and reliability to your crypto-activities, key attributes for many investors.
+Primarily trading in Bitcoin, Litecoin, Ethereum, and Bitcoin Cash, Gemini is the only exchange that is arguably more user-friendly than Coinbase.

 Is Gemini better than Coinbase?